SeanHRN/krita-renpy-scripter/README.md

     2. If you need align (x, y) scripting:
        1. Choose the number of evenly-distributed spacings to use. <br>The Rule of Thirds toggle has the same effect as choosing 4 spacings [0.0, 0.333, 0.666, 1.0].
        2. Press `align (x, y)`.
-  5. The exported file will be opened in the program default for its type automatically.
+  5. After you choose a save location, the exported file will be opened in the program default for its type automatically.
 Copy and paste its text where you need it in your Ren'Py script.
+I like to save to Desktop so that I could find and delete the file afterwards easily.
   6. Make any changes necessary to your Ren'Py script.
 GRS gets you started with the basic image display template, but any further ATL statements still need to be declared manually!

 For more information with examples, see the [manual](https://github.com/SeanHRN/generate-renpy-scripting/blob/master/manual.md).